ehren/ceto/README.md

 ## Intro

 Ceto is an experimental language where calls may take indented blocks as arguments for a Python-inspired free-form but infix-friendly syntax extendable by ast macros.
 "Print should be a function" taken to its logical extreme; expression-if comes free.
 Classes have immutable safe reference semantics by default (const propagate_const shared_ptr to const by default) with ```.``` performing a safe maybe dereference even in generic code.
 Structs have value semantics but are passed by const ref by default.
 Performance compromises are acceptable to achieve memory safety with bounds checking by default, raw C++ references heavily restricted, and for loops reverting to checked indexing when a C++ range-based-for is not provably safe.
 Performance/safety escape hatches are available via unsafe blocks and external C++ though the intended usecase is more pythonish glue-C++.
-Named after the primordial sea++ goddess.
+Named after the mythological sea++ goddess.

 ## Example